Distinguished Senior Fellow

 Browner most recently served as assistant to President Barack Obama and director of the White House Office of Energy and Climate Change Policy, where she oversaw the coordination of environmental, energy, climate, transport, and related policy across the federal government.
 During her tenure, the White House secured the largest investment ever in clean energy and established a national car policy that included both new automobile fuel-efficiency standards and the first-ever greenhouse gas reductions.
 Previously, Browner was a founding principal of The Albright Group LLC from 2001 to 2008.

 From 1993 to 2001, Browner served as the administrator of the Environmental Protection Agency.
 As administrator, she adopted the most stringent air-pollution standards in our nation’s history, set a fine-particle clean air standard for the first time, and spearheaded the reauthorization of the Safe Drinking Water Act, as well as the Food Quality Protection Act.
 She was known for working with both environmentalists and industry to set science-based public health protections while providing businesses with important flexibilities in how to meet those standards.
 She worked across the agency to ensure a focus on protecting the most vulnerable, particularly children.

 From 1991 to 1993, Ms. Browner served as secretary of environmental regulation in Florida, where she launched the largest ecological restoration project ever attempted in the United States to restore the natural flow of water to the Everglades.

 Ms. Browner serves on the Executive Committee of the Center for American Progress and was a founding board member of the organization from 2003 to 2008.

-Ms. Browner earned her B.A. and a law degree from the University of Florida in Gainesville.
+Ms. Browner earned her B.A. and law degree from the University of Florida in Gainesville.
 She has one son and is married to former New York Congressman Tom Downey.